Said-cmd/baby-routine-app/README.md

 # Baby Routine App

 A mobile app for tracking and predicting a baby’s daily routine, including sleep, feeding, and activity patterns.
+This repository supports the final report submitted for the ELEC0036 Third-Year Project at UCL.

+## Screenshots & Demonstration
+This GitHub repository contains the source code only.
+Screenshots, user interface walkthroughs, and Firebase configuration examples are included in the final submitted report.

 ## Features

 - Track daily baby care events (sleep, feed, diaper, activity)
 - Get reminder notifications for key routines
 - Visualise trends with charts
-- Multi-user support with role-based access
+- Planned multi-user support with role-based access (Firebase integration is partially implemented but disabled in this beta version)
 - Local + cloud data storage

 ## Tech Stack